Foreign Educated Physical Therapists

 Education Credentials Review

 The purpose of an Educational Credentials Review (ECR), also known as a credentials evaluation, is to compare the applicant’s education to the first professional degree of a graduate of a U.S. physical therapy (PT) degree program that has been accredited by the Commission on Accreditation of Physical Therapy Education (CAPTE).
 The ECR is a course by course comparison of the original source documents to a standard tool which defines substantial equivalency performed by independent credentialing agencies.
 The agencies collect the original source documents.
 They verify that the documents are authentic, that the school is recognized by the appropriate agency in that country, and that the school provided a Physical Therapy Degree at the time the applicant indicates attendance.
 The official syllabi are used to identify evidence of content in the educational program.
 When all content has been identified the education is determined to be substantially equivalent, if some required content is absent the education is determined to be not equivalent.
-The applicant is then able to provide supplemental educational experiences from an accredited college or university to meet the requirements.
+The applicant is then able to provide supplemental educational coursework from an accredited college or university to meet the requirements.

 The Coursework Tools for Foreign Educated Physical Therapists (CWT) and Coursework Tools for Foreign Educated Physical Therapist Assistants are owned and developed by the Federation of State Boards of Physical Therapy (FSBPT).
 The CWT is a standardized method to evaluate the educational equivalence of foreign educated physical therapists and assistants.
 (FEPT/FEPTA).
 Each CWT reflects the general and professional educational requirements for substantial equivalence at the time of graduation with respect to a US first professional degree in physical therapy.
 The CWT may be used to determine qualifications for an FEPT/FEPTA applicant to sit for the NPTE, as one component for licensure eligibility in US jurisdictions, and for physical therapists only- as a prescreening certification for the United States Citizenship and Immigration Services (USCIS).